 ENVS 401 ENVIRONMENTAL SCIENCE (W) - 3 hours

 A study of contemporary issues related to human populations and the ecology of survival.
 Analysis of the human population explosion, rates of population growth, and the distribution of population.
 The relation of human populations and the physical environment with a special concern for the effect of pollution on human health and survival and the demands for raw materials by our industrial activities, both in the developed and the developing segments of the world.
 An integrative senior level course for environmental studies majors and minors.
-Prerequisite: BIOL 130; ENG 111.
+Prerequisite: ENVS 130; ENG 111.
 Spring, alternate years.

 ENVS 403 ENVIRONMENTAL LAW - 3 hours

 This course examines the role of environmental regulations and how they affect the conduct of individuals in modern American society.

 ENVS 475 INTERNSHIP IN ENVIRONMENTAL STUDIES - 3-6 hours

 Student interns will function as environmental professionals.
 Internships involve significantly more independence and decision-making responsibility than do practica.
 Juniors and seniors majoring in environmental studies only.
 May not be repeated for credit.
 Prerequisite: appropriate coursework in disciplines; varies with practicum.

 INTD 425 ENVIRONMENTAL PHILOSOPHY - 3 hours